IoT Day, 13 years on…

 Funding is (no longer) the problem

-While “good” funding would have been beneficial to the emergence of the foundational technologies of the IoT years ago, today they’re largely established and freely accessible to all.
-The most common IoT applications can now be realised using commodity hardware, existing infrastructure, an open source software stack and common web/data/ops skills on a realistic timeline with a modest budget.
+The most common IoT applications can today be realised using commodity hardware, existing infrastructure, an open source software stack and common web/data/ops skills on a realistic timeline with a modest budget.